-- Equipment Lease and Operating Costs.
+- Capital Investments.
+The lease or purchase of all ADP equipment, telecommunications equipment, software, and physical facilities, excluding embedded computers and classified systems. - Commercial Services.
+Timesharing services, telecommunications services, facilities management systems design and software development, consulting, software/hardware maintenance, education and training, and other external costs, including requirements analysis, risk analysis, and studies of advanced technology. - Equipment Lease and Operating Costs.
 Day-to-day costs of operating information systems, including lease of hardware and software. - Personnel.
 Salary, benefits, and travel costs associated with personnel employed directly by the government.

-B. CHANGES IN THE I.T.
-BUDGET
+B

+Changes in the IT Budget

-- As a percentage of the total federal government budget, the 1986 IT budget of \$16 billion represents 1.6%.
-This is about the same proportion as in 1985.
-Prior years (1982-1984) saw a 33% increase in this ratio. - While the total IT budget has increased 43% in constant dollars since 1982, the period of rapid growth ended in 1985 with a 20% increase over the previous year.
-The 1986 increase over 1985 will be 9%. - Increases by type of program are not equal, but rather reflect the current administration's priorities. - National Security and International Affairs Programs, representing over 50% of the total IT budget, will increase 5% over 1985. - Economic and Government Administration will increase 1.3%. - Human Resources, Veterans, and Labor Programs will increase 0.1%. - Natural Reserves, Energy, and Science efforts will increase 7.1%. - By budget category, the portion of the IT budget available for contracting will increase to 73% while the in-house portion will continue to decline.
-The slowest growth area will be personnel costs, which will increase only 5% from the 1985 level.
+As a percentage of the total federal government budget, the 1988 IT budget of \$19 billion represents 1.6%.
+This is about the same proportion as in 1987.
+Prior years (1982-1985) saw a 33% increase in this fraction.

+Although the total IT budget has increased 43% in constant dollars since 1982, the period of rapid growth ended in 1985 with a 20% increase over the previous year.
+The 1988 increase over 1987 will be 8%.

+Increases by type of program are not equal, but rather reflect the current administration's priorities.

+- National Security and International Affairs Programs, representing over 50% of the total IT budget, will increase 5% over 1985. - · Economic and Government Administration will increase 1.3%. - Human Resources, Veterans, and Labor Programs will increase 0.1%. - · Natural Reserves, Energy, and Science efforts will increase 7.1%.

-C. I.T.
-SERVICES CONTRACTING FORECAST
+By budget category, the portion of the IT budget available for contracting will decrease to 67%, whereas the in-house portion will begin to increase.
+The slowest growth area will be capital investment, which will decrease only 3% from the 1987 level.

+IT Services Contracting Forecast

-- Exhibit IV-2 depicts the contracted information services portion of the IT budget in more detail and provides a forecast by major markets through 1991. - While all markets will bear the impact of slower growth in the IT budget--currently forecast at 10% annually--computer systems acquisitions will show the smallest annual growth (6% AAGR).
-After heavy investments in acquiring, upgrading, or replacing major systems in recent years, only low- and high-end systems will enjoy increased expenditures. - At the low end, the government anticipates acquiring over 300,000 microcomputers by 1990. - Similarly, at the high end, over 100 supercomputer acquisitions are anticipated for use in the Strategic Defense Initiative ("Star Wars"), weapons research, energy, scientific investigations, weather forecasting, and national laboratories. - On the other hand, telecommunications and services and software will grow faster.
-Telecommunications expenditures will increase as the government puts in place a new federal system (FTS-2000) to hold the line on rising telecommunications costs created, in part, by the forced divestiture of AT&T. - Services and software expenditures, the focus of this report, will increase at 13% average annual growth rate (AAGR) in response to agencies' needs to address requirements for increased efficiencies in the face of a shrinking in-house workforce.
+Exhibit IV-2 depicts the contracted information services portion of the IT budget in more detail and provides a forecast by major markets through 1992.

+- Although all markets will bear the impact of slower growth in the IT budget-currently forecast at 8% annually-computer systems acquisitions will show the smallest annual growth (6% AAGR).
+After heavy investments in acquiring, upgrading, or replacing major systems in recent years, only low- and high-end systems will enjoy increased expenditures. - At the low end, the government anticipates acquiring over 300,000 microcomputers by 1990. - Similarly, at the high end, over 100 supercomputer acquisitions are anticipated for use in the Strategic Defense Initiative ("Star Wars"), weapons research, energy, scientific investigations, weather forecasting, and national laboratories. - On the other hand, telecommunications, services, and software will grow faster.
+Telecommunications expenditures will increase as the government puts in place a new federal system (FTS-2000) to hold the line on rising telecommunications costs created, in part, by the forced divestiture of AT&T.

+Services and software expenditures, the focus of this report, will increase at 9% average annual growth rate (AAGR) in response to agencies' needs to address requirements for increased efficiencies in the face of a shrinking in-house workforce.